 Health Tools help you make wise health decisions or take action to improve your health.

-Sometimes there are no symptoms of either locally advanced or metastatic prostate cancer.
+Sometimes there are no symptoms of locally advanced or metastatic prostate cancer.

-When they do appear, symptoms of locally advanced prostate cancer include:
+Less common symptoms of locally advanced prostate cancer may include:

 Symptoms of metastatic prostate cancer may include:

-After the cancer has broken through the prostate, it may move into nearby lymph nodes.
-From the lymph node system, the cancer can spread to other areas of the body.
+Prostate cancer may spread to the lymph nodes or other parts of the body.
+This is called metastatic prostate cancer.
 Most often, prostate cancer spreads to the bones.
 It also may spread to the lungs or other organs.
-When it has spread to the lymph nodes, the disease is called metastatic prostate cancer.

 Be sure to follow your doctor's instructions about calling when you have problems, new symptoms, or symptoms that get worse.